 Central Bedfordshire

 § This page gives an overview of the Central Bedfordshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Central Bedfordshire covers a large area of countryside, market towns, and commuter settlements.
 Dunstable and Leighton Buzzard are the main towns, with attractions such as Whipsnade Zoo and the Grand Union Canal.
 The Chiltern Hills AONB provides scenic landscapes, while Ampthill, Biggleswade, and Flitwick add historic market town character.
 The district is defined by its rolling countryside, chalk hills, and wide mix of rural and suburban communities.

-The administrative boundary of Central Bedfordshire can be viewed on OpenStreetMap: District Boundary of Central Bedfordshire.
+The administrative boundary of Central Bedfordshire can also be viewed on OpenStreetMap: District Boundary of Central Bedfordshire.

 Key Facts about Central Bedfordshire